Fashion and clothing in the Philippines: Commonwealth Era and Second World War (1930s–1940s)

-By the 1930s, young adult women and children finally abandoned the typical "Traje de Mestiza" as everyday wear and started to wear floral printed dresses with mid-calf length shirts.
-Though many women embraced the western ideals, the typical "Traje de Mestiza" was not fully gone.
+By the 1930s, young adult women and children finally abandoned the typical terno as everyday wear and started to wear floral printed dresses with mid-calf length shirts.
+Though many women embraced the western ideals, the typical terno was not fully gone.
 The elders and middle aged women still wore the traditional dress while the young adults considered it only as a formal dress for events such as carnivals, galas, etc.

 In the 1930s, the Philippines was famous for its beauty pageants and carnivals that drew tourists from around the world, and resulted in influencing the fashion and beauty standards of the Filipino women.
 The women wore more elaborate and intricate dresses.
-The "Traje de Mestiza" was still popular to the people through the 1930s.
+The terno was still popular to the people through the 1930s.
 Men's fashion remained the same as they continued to wear the "Americana" suit.

 When 1940s came, the Philippines saw the breaking out of World War II resulting in the shortage of tailoring shops, clothing boutiques and dressmaking factories as the country was occupied by the Japanese Empire.
 The austerity era started when rations were implemented and the women wore simpler clothing.
 The terno gradually disappeared and stopped being manufactured.
 Only the older people wore their old terno dresses.
 Clothing boutiques only sold monochromatic dresses, mostly in dark tones.
 The shirtwaist dresses of the previous decade also became popular in the 1940s with a simpler look.

 The men's fashion still remained unchanged but became a more casual as started abandoning the coat as a casual wear, and wore it only for formal wear.

 During the mid-1940s, the clothing boutiques, tailoring shops, and dressmakers stopped operation as the final chapter of the World War II occurred in the Philippines.
 The capital city of Manila was bombed and was left 80% destroyed, and was considered being the second most devastated capital city in World War II, next only to Warsaw.

 After the war, most of the people either lost their clothes or could not find new clothes.
 In 1946, the country began its reparation and Manila's restoration.
 However, the lack of dressmakers made the fashion of the 1930s and early 1940s remain popular for the rest of the decade.